Tolmachevo Airport: History

-Operations began on July 12, 1957 with the first passenger flight of Tupolev Tu-104 from Novosibirsk to Moscow.
-The airport was owned by United Tolmachevo Aviation Enterprise and Ministry of Civil Aviation of the USSR until 1992.
+Operations began on July 12, 1957, with the first passenger flight of a Tupolev Tu-104 from Novosibirsk to Moscow.
+The airport was owned by United Tolmachevo Aviation Enterprise and the Ministry of Civil Aviation of the USSR until 1992.
 The airport then became a joint stock company in 1995, with 51% owned by the state.
 The domestic terminal was completely renovated in 2006.
-Tolmachevo Airport is also the first Russian airport to receive ISO 9002-96 certificate.
-On November 29, 2012, for the first time in its history the airport received its three-millionth annual passenger.
-During 2014-2015 the former international terminal was enlarged and merged with the domestic terminal which doubled its passenger capacity.
+Tolmachevo Airport is also the first Russian airport to receive an ISO 9002-96 certificate.
+On November 29, 2012, for the first time in its history, the airport received its three-millionth annual passenger.
+During 2014-2015, the former international terminal was enlarged and merged with the domestic terminal which doubled its passenger capacity.
 The airport celebrated its four-millionth annual passenger on December 21, 2016.
-In the last hours of 2017 another milestone was reached: on December 31, 2017 the airport handled its five-millionth annual passenger.
-On December 18, 2019 the airport celebrated its first 6.5-millionth annual passenger.
+In the last hours of 2017, another milestone was reached: on December 31, 2017, the airport handled its five-millionth annual passenger.
+On December 18, 2019, the airport celebrated its first 6.5-millionth annual passenger.